Byron/gitoxide/DEVELOPMENT.md

     implement it ahead of time once there is a specification to follow.
   * It looks like Git prepares to support it by using compile time, we can support it at runtime though with minimal cost.
 If needed, we can later remove support using a cargo feature toggle.
+* **symbolic links do not exist** as far as we are concerned
+  * in older, probably linux only, git versions symbolic links were used for symbolic references for example.
+This required special handling in some places.
+We don't implement that and assume more modern repositories.

 ## Sha256